Junior High Curriculum

 To enhance the subject matter of our curriculum, we integrate those processes of learning that equip students to master skill sets that will ensure their success in the even more complex world of the future.

-A community service component of 10 hours is completed by every student prior to graduation.
+A community service component of 10 hours is completed by all 8th grade students prior to graduation.
 Timely homework, student progress, and teacher communication are available through the online tool Ren-Web.
 The curriculum of the junior high is high school preparatory in nature and follows a carefully-planned sequence.

 The junior high faculty and staff are professional, certified, and dedicated to teaching within the framework of the Catholic faith.
 Small class size allows us to develop strong relationships with all students and act as mentors, advocates and role models.